EENI Global Business School.

 1. North American

-2. India-Canada Free Trade Agreement (FTA).
+2. India-Canada Agreement

 3. The Caribbean.
-No Hindu country has Trade Agreements with the Caribbean Countries.
+No Hindu country has Trade Agreements with the Caribbean Countries

 3. With the African Civilization